 The STS house achieves increased insulation levels without making the construction method overly costly or complex.
 The main departure from conventional techniques is in wall construction.
-The wall is framed with 2 inch by 6 inch studs placed on 24-inch centers.
+The wall is framed with 2 foot by 6 foot studs placed on 24-inch centers.
 This allows placement of a standard 6-inch insulating batt with an R-19 rating.
 A layer of rigid insulation is applied over the exterior wall framework.

-The rigid insulation serves several important
+The rigid insulation serves several important purposes.

-- purposes: - It increases the R rating of the wall. - It reduces thermal bridging whereby heat is conducted through the studs. - It forms a continuous blanket around the house exterior thus reducing air infiltration.
+- 1. It increases the R rating of the wall. - 2.
+It reduces thermal bridging whereby heat is conducted through the studs. - It forms a continuous blanket around the house exterior thus reducing air infiltration.

 Rigid insulation should be 1 inch thick in homes at lower elevations or 2 inches thick for homes in mountainous locations.
-This provides an R-25 to R-30 wall for the STS house.
+This will provide an R-25 to R-30 wall for the STS house.
 Apply either siding or a stucco-like finish over the rigid insulation.
 Figure 2 illustrates the wall construction.

 Ceilings in the STS house are insulated to R-40.
-This can be done with conventional roof framing trusses and 12 inches of loose fill insulation.
+This can be done by using conventional roof framing trusses and 12 inches of loose fill insulation.